kredati/cin3010s20/syllabus.md

 * Mark B.N.
 Hansen, "System-Environment Hybrids," from _Emergence and Embodiment_
 * Grant Taylor, "The Soulless Usurper: Reception and Criticism of Early Computer Art," in _Mainframe Experimentalism_
 * Susan Buck-Morss, "Aesthetics and Anaesthetics: Walter Benjamin's Artwork Essay Reconsidered"

+#### Week 10, Mar.
+16 & 18: Cinema, the Desiring System
+##### Monday: The New York queer underground
+* Barbara Rubin, _Christmas on Earth_
+##### Wednesday:
+* Ara Osterweil, "Saint Barbara," in _Flesh Cinema_
+* Lydia Liu, "The Cybernetic Unconscious"
+* Jacques Lacan, the "Mirror Stage" essay
+* Jacques Lacan, selections TBD from Seminar II
+* Christian Metz, chs.
+3–5 from _The Imaginary Signifier_
+##### Recommended:
+* Jean-Louis Baudry, "Ideological Effects of the Basic Cinematographic Apparatus"
+* Branden Joseph, ch.
+5, "Primitives and Flaming Creatures," from _Beyond the Dream Syndicate_
+* Lydia Liu, _The Freudian Robot_
+* Bernard Dionysius Geoghan, "From Information Theory to French Theory"
+* Friedrich Kittler, "The World of the Symbolic, the World of the Machine"

 #### Week 11, Mar.
 23 & 25: The Ends of Liberalism
 ##### Monday: Grids and blobs